RohitSharma0077/homelane-task/README.md

 Steps to run a project
 1. Clone the project
 2. Make new file ".env" and copy all the data of .env.example file to it
-3. Run, composer update to generate vendor folder
+3. Run, composer install to generate vendor folder (if require run, composer update and composer autoload-dump)
-4. Run, composer autoload-dump
+4. php artisan migrate
+6. php artisan db:seed --class=superadmin_seeder
 5. http://localhost:8080/data-management-system/public/index.php/